 What Are Property Taxes in Portland, Oregon?

-Simply put, property taxes are charges levied on property owners by local government entities, such as counties or cities.
-In Portland, these taxes are crucial for funding vital community services, including education, public safety, and infrastructure upkeep.
-Understanding how these taxes work is essential for every homeowner.
+Property taxes are charges levied on property owners by local government entities, such as counties, cities, and school districts.
+In Portland, these taxes are crucial for funding vital community services including public schools, public safety, libraries, roads, and infrastructure.
+The total of all property taxes and special assessments collected across Multnomah County reached $2.515 billion for the 2025 tax year, an increase of about 3.32% from 2024.

 When Are Property Taxes Due in Portland?

-In Portland, Oregon, property tax statements are issued by the county tax collector each year on October 25th.
-You can opt to pay in a single lump sum or in three equal installments.
-The due dates are as follows:
+Property tax statements are mailed before October 25 each year.
+You can pay in a single lump sum or in three equal installments.
+The due dates for the 2025 tax year are:

-Should You Pay in Lump Sum or Installments?
+Should You Pay in a Lump Sum or Installments?

 Can You Pay Your Portland Property Taxes Online?